 Everyone has emotions.
 Even me.
 But I’m different.
 Emotions aren’t things I like.
 They scare me.

-I didn’t like the doctor.
+I didn’t like going the doctor.
 We went on a Monday.
 We usually go shopping on a Monday.
 Going to the doctor meant that we didn’t go shopping.
 I didn’t like the doctor making us change our routine.

 Then I get annoyed.
 I get annoyed at myself, at my family, at everyone.
 I wish I could control it, but I can’t.
 When I calm down, I feel guilty and stupid, but I can’t apologise, because that would involve admitting that I feel all those things, and that’s the one thing that is always worse than feeling these horrendous emotions – admitting that I feel them.